VisibleSampling/elden-proton-2/README.md

 2. Install and configure ModEngine2 inside of `$HOME/Documents/Games/Elden Ring/ModEngine`.
 3. Ensure that there are 2 saves in the game directory, one for Vanilla and one for Modded.
 The script will automatically switch between the two when launching the game.
 The saves should be named `ER0000.sl2` and `ER0000.sl2.modded` respectively.
 This applies to both `.sl2` and `.sl2.bak` files.

+ToDo:

+I have been unable to get Seamless Coop to work along with ModEngine2 at the same time.
+I have yet to find a solution to this problem.
+If you have any ideas, please let me know.

+Add back missing features from the original script:
+- Downloading mods
+- Updating mods
+- Selecting mods to install
+- Configuring mods

+---
+# Original README.md
 ---

 Noob friendly Elden Ring mod loader for linux/proton/steam